How We Use Redmine

 OK so we are a bit unique and have evolved some rather custom workflows that suit us but would not work well for everyone.
 However I am sure others have similar tales to tell and I am always interested in hearing how people have evolved to work more efficiently.
 Please reply with your own best practices.

-RE: How We Use Redmine - Added by John Bolthouse over 5 years ago
+RE: How We Use Redmine - Added by John Bolthouse about 6 years ago

 I know that this is an old thread, but are you still using Redmine?
 If so, do you have a current 3.x compliant version of that patch you create for the group/page stats?

-RE: How We Use Redmine - Added by Dena Arif Widianto about 4 years ago
+RE: How We Use Redmine - Added by Dena Arif Widianto almost 5 years ago

 could you share to us how to creeate this custome calculation?